 Our life is rooted in worship.
 The bell rings each Sunday morning to signal our 10:30 gathering.
 Some come dressed up, others dress casually.
 The Greek word for worship is "liturgia" - a public work undertaken by some on behalf of all.
 In worship we turn to God on behalf of the world.

 The stone front wall of the Chapel and its windows opening onto the mountains help to make it a sanctuary - a zone of safety - with God.

 Children in Worship

 Children join us for the first thirty minutes of worship.
-Those age six and under are welcomed into our Little Ones ministry where they receive a caring entry into Christian community.
-From September to June there is a class for those ages seven through twelve ... more
+Those age five and under are welcomed into our Little Ones ministry where they receive a caring entry into Christian community.
+From September to June there is a class for those ages six through twelve ... more

 Gathering after Worship

 Following worship refreshments are served.
 Many linger in the Chapel to meditate and to visit with one another.

 “The peace of Christ be with you” ...
 "And also with you”

 To begin worship we extend our hands in a ritual of hospitality.
 The peace of Christ is the promise that no suffering is carried alone.